numworks/epsilon-sample-app-rust/README.md

 | 0x18 | 0x04 | -          | Size of the entire app |
 | 0x00 | 0x04 | 0xDEC0BEBA | Magic end-of-header marker |

 Generating the appropriate header is taken care of by a [linker script](/eadk/eadk.ld) when you run `cargo build`.
 Once the corresponding binary is built on your computer, you will need to install it at address `0x90350000` in your calculator's Flash memory.
-The included [run.py](/eadk/run.py) script will take care of this for you when you'll call `cargo run`.
+The included [run.py](/eadk/run.py) script will take care of this for you when you call `cargo run`.

 Due to the embedded nature of Epsilon, the Rust app has to be `no_std`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
 Feel free to browse the [code of Epsilon](http://github.com/numworks/epsilon) itself if you want to get an in-depth look.